massimocaprinali/cloud-foundry-public/byob.md

 ```
 {: pre}

-Then, restage your application to make the change effective.
+Then, restage your app to make the change effective.

 ```
 ibmcloud cf restage app_name